Laura Garwin

 Laura Justine Garwin (born 1957) is an American trumpeter and former science journalist.
 One of the first women to become a Rhodes Scholar, she is the former physical sciences editor of Nature, co-editor of the book A Century of Nature, and a Fellow of the American Physical Society.
 After leaving her career in science to become a professional musician in London, she played with the BBC Symphony Orchestra and became principal trumpet of the Covent Garden Sinfonia and the St Paul's Sinfonia.

 Early life and education

-Garwin is the daughter of physicist and hydrogen bomb designer Richard Garwin, born in 1957.
+Garwin, born in 1957, is the daughter of physicist and hydrogen bomb designer Richard Garwin.
 She skipped two grades in elementary school, and finished Scarsdale High School at age 15.
-She then went to Radcliffe College (now part of Harvard University), following her father's footsteps as a physics major but also playing trumpet in multiple student music groups and playing for the school's volleyball and water polo teams.
+She then went to Radcliffe College (now part of Harvard University), following her father's footsteps as a physics major but also playing trumpet in multiple student music groups, singing a cappella close harmony with the Radcliffe Pitches, and playing for the school's volleyball and water polo teams.

 After graduating in 1977, she became a Rhodes Scholar at the University of Oxford, in the first year that the Rhodes Scholarship program included women among its scholars.
 At Oxford, she read geology in St Hugh's College.
 After a second bachelor's degree from Oxford, she went to the University of Cambridge for a doctorate in earth sciences; her dissertation research applied fission track dating to the geology of the eastern Pyrenees.